-How To Dermaplane:
+How To Dermaplane

-Clean skin thoroughly and apply toner.
+- clean skin thoroughly and apply toner.

-Make sure skin is completely dry.
+- Make sure your skin is completely dry.

-Repeat over desired areas.
+- Repeat over desired areas.

-Rinse off and apply serum & moisturizer.
+- Rinse off and apply serum & moisturizer.

-I can tell you if you do this correctly, it does not hurt and the razors will not cut you, unless you use them incorrectly.
+I can tell you if you do this correctly, it does not hurt and the razors will not cut you unless you use them incorrectly.

 The result was baby-soft skin because it exfoliated and got rid of all the fine hairs.
 Waxing always caused some redness and irritation and I’d always end up with a few tiny spots for a few days after.
 With this method, there is none of that.
 It was speedy and easy to do.